danomatika/ofxLua/README.md

     openFrameworks/addons/ofxLua/src/bindings/ofxLuaBindings.h
     openFrameworks/addons/ofxLua/src/bindings/YOURPLATFORM/ofxLuaBindings.cpp

-On older Mac OSXs (pre 10.8), a header file which is included with the OS contains some macros which conflict with several lua macros.
-They can be renamed by setting this CFLAG:

-    -D__ASSERT_MACROS_DEFINE_VERSIONS_WITHOUT_UNDERSCORES=0
+You also need to add the Lua library files in the libs directory:

+    openFrameworks/addons/ofxLua/libs/lua

 #### For Xcode:

-Include these src files:

-    openFrameworks/addons/ofxLua/src/ofxLua.h
-    openFrameworks/addons/ofxLua/src/ofxLua.cpp
-    openFrameworks/addons/ofxLua/src/ofxLuaFileWriter.h
-    openFrameworks/addons/ofxLua/src/ofxLuaFileWriter.cpp
-    openFrameworks/addons/ofxLua/src/bindings/ofxLuaBindings.h

-You also need to include the platform specific OF API bindings:

-    # mac os
-    openFrameworks/addons/ofxLua/src/bindings/desktop/ofxLuaBindings.cpp
-    # or ios
-    openFrameworks/addons/ofxLua/src/bindings/ios/ofxLuaBindings.cpp

-Finally you need to include the header and library search paths required by luadbind.
-The provided static library xcode project includes the `/usr/local/lib` and `/usr/local/lib` search paths (as used by the Homebrew package manager) to the luabind static lib target.
-You'll need to change these if Boost is installed to a different dir.

-Instructions:

 * right click and create a new group "ofxLua"
 * drag ofxLua/src into "ofxLua"
+* drag ofxLua/libs into "ofxLua"
 * remove bindings files that do not match your platform aka remove `src/bindings/desktop` for iOS

+On older Mac OSXs (pre 10.8), a header file which is included with the OS contains some macros which conflict with several lua macros.
+They can be renamed by setting this CFLAG:

+    -D__ASSERT_MACROS_DEFINE_VERSIONS_WITHOUT_UNDERSCORES=0

 OF API Bindings
 ---------------